 As a result of poor snow conditions, data from 2016 are not considered robust, and subsequently not used in the calculation of any statistics in this report, including mean density comparisons.
-Overall, the total density of deer observed in the reporting area in 2020 (Table 1) were lower (1.3 deer/km2), compared with 2017 (2.3 deer/km2) and 2018 (2.0 deer/km2).
-Deer densities observed in 2020 were highest in north-eastern and eastern control survey units (survey units C, D, and E) with densities ranging from 1.46-2.55 deer/km2, while western survey units ranged from 0.26-0.91 deer/km2 (Table 2).
-Density of deer in the survey units along the Final Preferred Route (FPR) were lower than the control blocks to the north-east, with unit B having a higher deer density than unit A, but these densities were higher than the south-west control survey units F and G. The pattern in deer densities observed in 2020 for both the control and potentially affected survey units matches the pre-construction surveys in terms of relative abundance, but in general, there were consistently higher deer densities in all survey units in 2017 and 2018 compared with 2020 (Figure 2; Table 1 and Table 2).
-That said, the lower densities of deer observed in 2020 (during construction) are not statistically significant from the 2017-2018 (pre-construction) survey units, except for one control survey unit (E).
-This unit is not affected by the construction, and the variation is likely a result of annual variation in natural deer populations and their distribution.
+Overall, the total density of deer observed were lower in the reporting area in

+2020 (1.3 deer/km) and 2022 (0.7 deer/km) (Table 1) compared with 2017 (2.3 deer/km) and 2018 (2.0 deer/km).
+Deer densities observed in 2020 were highest in north-eastern and eastern control survey units (C, D, and E) with densities ranging from 1.46-2.55 deer/km, while western survey units (A, B, F, and G) ranged from 0.26-0.91 deer/km (Table 2).
+Density of deer in the 2020 survey units along the Final Preferred Route (FPR) were lower than the control blocks to the north-east, with unit B having a higher deer density than unit A, but these densities were higher than the south-west control survey units F and G. Deer densities observed in 2022 were highest in the north-eastern survey unit (C) with a density of 1.59 deer/km, while the two eastern survey units (D and E), and remaining western survey units (A, B, F, and G) ranged from 0.00-0.63 deer/km (Table 2).
+Density of deer in the 2022 survey units along the Final Preferred Route (FPR) were lower than the control blocks to the north-east (units C-E) and one to the west (unit G), with unit B having a higher deer density than unit A, but the density of deer in B were higher than one south-west control survey (unit F).
+The pattern in deer densities observed in 2020 and 2022 for both the control, and potentially-affected survey units matches the pre-construction surveys in terms of relative abundance, but in general, there were consistently higher deer densities in all survey units in 2017 and 2018 compared with 2020 and 2022 (Figure 2; Table 1 and Table 2).
+That said, the lower densities of deer observed in 2020 (during construction) and 2022 (after construction) are not statistically significant from the 2017-2018 (pre-construction) survey units.
+These units are not affected by construction or operation, and the variation is likely a result of annual variation in natural deer populations and their distribution.

-There were no elk observations in 2016-2018 and moose observations have been limited to three tracks in 2018, in the southeast corner of the survey area (Map 4).
-These results support the assumption of the null hypothesis that the Project has had no effect on elk or moose distribution or abundance.
+There were no elk observations in 2016-2018, 2020, or 2022 and moose observations have been limited to three tracks in 2018, in the southeast corner of the survey area.
+These results support the assumption of the null hypotheses that the Project has had no effect on elk or moose distribution or abundance.

-Figure 2: Summary of white-tailed deer densities by survey treatment, survey unit, & year, pre-construction (blue) and during construction (green)
+Figure 2: Summary of white-tailed deer densities by survey treatment, survey unit, & year, pre-construction (blue), during construction (green) and after construction (black)